Enteral Nutrition Quarterly Results of TPE Review - JD DME

 Enteral Nutrition Quarterly Results of Targeted Probe and Educate Review

-The Jurisdiction D, DME MAC, Medical Review Department is conducting a Targeted Probe and Educate (TPE) review of HCPCS code(s) B4150, B4152 and B4154.
-The quarterly edit effectiveness results from April 2025 - June 2025 are as follows:
+The Jurisdiction D, DME MAC, Medical Review Department is conducting a Targeted Probe and Educate (TPE) review of HCPCS code(s) B5152 and B4154 as well as any additional codes on the claim for the related policy.
+The quarterly edit effectiveness results from October 2025 - December 2025 are as follows:

 Top Medical Necessity Denial Reasons

-- Medical record documentation does not support enteral nutrition is required to maintain weight and strength commensurate with the beneficiary’s overall health status.
+- The medical record documentation does not support enteral nutrition is required to maintain weight and strength commensurate with the beneficiary’s overall health status.

 - Medical record documentation does not support either a full or partial non-function or disease of the structures that normally permit food to reach the small bowel; OR, disease that impairs digestion and/or absorption of an oral diet, directly or indirectly, by the small bowel.